hamidrezabehjoo/hamidrezabehjoo.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
-I am a doctoral candidate specializing in applied mathematics.
-My academic focus centers on the complex intersections of probability theory, optimal transport, and statistical machine learning.
+I am a PhD student in applied mathematics.
+My academic focus centers on statistical machine learning, probability theory and optimal transport.
+Currently I'm working on diffusion models, how to improve them and design new algorithms.

+In my free time, I enjoy reading (persian poetry), running, drawing in a sketchbook and listening to russian hip-hop.
+From time to time I compulsively buy Lego, also I like going to London on Saturdays and watching Adam Sandler films on Netflix.